OpenChassis/OpenChassis/README.md

 All contributions should use [LDoc](https://github.com/stevedonovan/LDoc "LDoc's github repo").

-Use of [Busted](http://olivinelabs.com/busted/ "Busted's homepage"), or possibly [TestEZ](https://github.com/Roblox/testez "TestEZ's github repo") will be liberally employed for continuous integration and coverage with currently undecided services.
+Use of [Busted](http://olivinelabs.com/busted/ "Busted's homepage"), or possibly [TestEZ](https://github.com/Roblox/testez "TestEZ's github repo") will be conservatively employed for continuous integration and coverage with currently undecided services.

 The goals of OpenChassis are to provide a scripter focused chassis system allowing for simple logic scripting to accomplish the majority of desired tasks.
 Simple examples providing for Seat triggered use will be included closer to OpenChassis' public facing release.
 Any internal system should be able to be replaced or disabled from a single top layer object per environment (server, client).